Lucas3oo/demo-rest-db-nestjs/README.md

 # demo-rest-db-nestjs
 Small demo project for a REST API with DB, written in TypeScript using the NestJS framework (based on ExpressJS).
-NextJS is very similar to Spring boot.
+NestJS is very similar to Spring boot.

 ## Description